UFOs in Ancient Art: Hidden in Plain Sight

 The resulting leap of consciousness has led to our current intense era of seeking to understand cosmic visitors and the disclosure movement which seeks the release of all the information the U.S. government has about extraterrestrials, UFOs, and its own alleged secret space program.

-Both von Däniken and Sitchin point to ancient art as a repository of evidence of UFO or alien contact in humanity’s deep past.
+Both von Däniken and Sitchin point to ancient art as a repository of evidence of UFO or ancient alien contact.
 Most of these UFOs in ancient art are sacred or religious in nature.
 This is quite ironic as a core belief of “ancient astronaut theory” in that there is nothing spiritual going on during these ancient extraterrestrial visitations.

 Ancient astronaut theory holds that the “gods” and “angels” of the ancient sacred/spiritual traditions are simply advanced humans with super powers given to them by advanced technology that was indistinguishable from magic to the ancient experiencers.
 Ancient astronaut theorists claim the aliens brought planes, helicopters, tanks, genetic technology, lasers, nuclear weapons, and computers with them.

 These so-called gods came to earth from Sirius, Orion, the Pleiades, Cygnus and other worlds with an intelligent design program in mind.